hashicorp/packer/website/source/partials/builder/vagrant/_Config-not-required.html.md

     the name to give it.
 If left blank, will default to "packer_" plus your buildname.

+-   `insert_key` (bool) - If true, Vagrant will automatically insert a keypair to use for SSH, replacing Vagrant's default insecure key inside the machine if detected.
+    By default, Packer sets this to false.

 -   `provider` (string) - The vagrant provider.
     This parameter is required when source_path have more than one provider, or when using vagrant-cloud post-processor.
 Defaults to unset.